 Q8.
 Is it just you shooting or do you have someone else with you?

-For most shoots I have a production assistant with me.
+I genearally at least have a production assistant with me, if not a second shoooter.
 For larger productions, I have additional crew as needed, each person being very well-trained in their particular role.

 Q9.
 Do you have a drone?